-All students (degree seeking or non-degree seeking) holding a baccalaureate degree from an accredited college or university who attend Fayetteville State University are classified as graduate students.
-Thus, students seeking a doctoral degree, master's degree, graduate level certificate, teacher licensure, professional development, and special visiting admission all are designated as graduate students and are required to pay graduate student fees.
-Students seeking a second undergraduate degree are classified as undergraduate students.
+All students (degree seeking or non-degree seeking) holding a baccalaureate degree from an accredited college or university who attend Fayetteville State University are classified as graduate students except students seeking a second undergraduate degree and/or a teacher licensure-only program.
+Thus, students seeking a doctoral degree, master's degree, graduate level certificate, professional development, and special visiting admission all are designated as graduate students and are required to pay graduate student fees.
+Students seeking a second undergraduate degree and/or a teacher licensure-only program are classified as undergraduate students.